Baton34/ruTorrentAdd/README.md

 # ruTorrentAdd
- ruTorrent WebUI Plugin for Firefox
+ ruTorrent WebUI Plugin for Firefox with some fixes of original addon

 Original code by Alexey Kolokolnikov